AbdoWldFiad/Py-Multi-Tool/README.md

 and inspired by EbolaMan
   github.com/EbolaMan-YT/Batch-Multi-Tool

-this tool help any one who have alot of scripts and want a way to one tool to organize them.
+this tool help any one who have alot of scripts and want a way to organize them.

-on the first lanch, the tool will ask for the dir of where the user save his scrypt. and the tool can handle multiple path.
+on the first lanch, the tool will ask for the dir of where the user save his scrypts. the tool can handle multiple path.
 ```
 First time setup: please add at least one script directory.
 Enter a script directory path (or leave blank to finish):